 Recent developments in brain imaging and science give us exciting new information about how our brain-mind-body-spirit functions.
 My counselling work is influenced by this information, has a humanistic and client-centred approach, and uses an eclectic set of techniques to facilitate change.
 I like assisting people to resolve difficult experiences, whether these stem from recent or old situations.
 As a counsellor I endeavour to attend to your needs, explore your situation, assist you in managing emotions, help develop strategies to cope with your circumstances, and be cognisant of the pace that works for you.
 I work well with issues about the ‘self' and identity, self-worth, loss and grief, disruptive emotions, neglect and abuse, relationships, transitions, cultural adjustment, spirituality, and personal change.

 Seema Woollaston - Counsellor, South Campus

 MSW (Applied), PGDip Cognitive Therapy, PGCert HSc (Child & Adolescent Mental Health)

 Member Aotearoa NZ Assn Social Workers (MANZASW), Registered Social Worker

-I am the counsellor based at the Manukau Campus.
+I am the counsellor based at the South Campus.
 I initially trained as a social worker and specialised in mental health, having now worked in this field for many years.
 Prior to this I worked in child protection services.
 My approaches to working with clients utilise a systemic framework, within which I use a variety of models, including cognitive, solution-focused and narrative therapies.
 My particular areas of interest are working with migrants, the interface of cultural and clinical issues, and child, adolescent and family work.
 I currently work in a child and adolescent mental health service when not at AUT.